[5 MIN READ]

 - If social media has become intrusive in your “real” life, set time limits for yourself and then stick to them.
 You may be surprised by how much of your day you’ve freed up.

 - Delete any files and programs you don’t need on your computer.
 Purge no-longer-used icons from your desktop.
 Get rid of all the unread, unwanted emails in your inbox.

 Declutter your schedule

-- Say no to volunteer activities that bring limited value to your life.
+- Say no to volunteer activities that take a lot of time and bring limited value to your life.

 - Make time for yourself.
-While you’re paring down your schedule, don’t skimp on the time you set aside to refresh, relax and restore.
+While you’re paring down your to-do list, don’t skimp on the time you set aside to refresh, relax and restore.